gbmcarlos/game-of-life-php/README.md

 Example:
 `HOST_PORT=8000 BASIC_AUTH_ENABLED=true BASIC_AUTH_USER=user BASIC_AUTH_PASSWORD=secure_password XDEBUG_ENABLED=true ./deploy/local.up.sh`
 You can also run the container yourself and override the container's command to run a different process instead of the normal application and web server:
-`docker run --name background-process --rm -v $PWD/src:/var/www/src --rm -w /var/www -e XDEBUG_ENABLED=true -e PROJECT_NAME=skellington -e OPTIMIZE_ASSETS=false skellington:latest /bin/sh -c "/var/www/configure.sh && php -i"`
+`docker run --name background-process --rm -v $PWD/src:/var/www/src --rm -e XDEBUG_ENABLED=true -e PROJECT_NAME=skellington -e OPTIMIZE_ASSETS=false skellington:latest /bin/sh -c "./configure.sh && php -i"`

 ## Running commands
 Since the application runs inside the container, all commands that affect the application have to be executed there.
 To do so, run `docker exec -it life /bin/sh -c "{command}"`.